Chia-Network/chialisp-web/docs/common_functions.md

 If we compile this function and pass it parameters like this:

 ```
-brun <curry mod> '((q .
+brun <curry password coin mod> '((q .
 0xcafef00d) (q . <password coin mod>))'
 ```

 we will receive a puzzle that looks very similar to our password coin module, but has been expanded to include the hash we passed in.
 You can now run the currying mod above with a different password hash and it will output a new puzzle every time.
 We can then hash that puzzle and create a coin with the returned puzzle hash.

-Note that this required that we run the currying module using `brun` in our own environment off the chain in order to create the puzzle we would lock up our coin with.
-A lot of the time this currying will happen in python or whatever wrapper language is being used in the software creating the coins.
-However there are some use cases in which we would want to use currying within the scope of a puzzle.
+Note that this required that we run the currying module using `brun` in our own environment off chain in order to create the puzzle we would lock up our coin with.
+A lot of the time this currying will happen in python or whatever wrapper language is being used by the software creating the coins.
+However, there are some use cases in which we would want to use currying within the scope of a puzzle.
 Let's look at one now.

 ## Outer and Inner puzzles